thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * investigate if it's possible to OCR the subpart of an image occlusion
 * use pd.describe on df_dist to get quantile distribution
 * figure out why computing review order tqdm finishes at -1
-* add a method to anki connect that returns the collection creation date
 * find a way to remove already created filtered decks
 * add ability to extend the due query
 * add colours to the prints